MoSaleh428/Cyber-Talents-Competetions/sank3.md

 I went to the file and download it

-the file contains the following python code
+The file contains the following python code

 ```
 import requests